 If you have any questions about the appropriateness of an activity as an Exploration, please contact the Grand Grove with the details.
-Your Exploration should involve at least 20 hours of work on your part, and it must be in a subject that is new to you; if you are already a guitar player, for example, taking further classes in playing the guitar will not count as an Exploration, nor will taking up a different musical instrument; on the other hand, taking a class in painting or poetry would qualify.
+Your Exploration should involve at least 20 hours of work on your part in a single subject, and it must be in a subject that is new to you.
+If you are already a guitar player, for example, taking further classes in playing the guitar will not count as an Exploration, nor will taking up another stringed instrument.
+On the other hand, taking a class in a radically different musical instrument, such as the clarinet or the bagpipe, would qualify; equally, taking a class in painting or poetry would qualify.
 The point of this requirement is to encourage you to expand your horizons.

 Your choice of an Exploration in the First Degree does not limit your choice of a direction in the Second—thus you can do a Bardic Exploration in the First Degree, for example, and go on to become an Ovate or Druid Companion in the Second.
 Your choice of an Exploration will, however, determine your title as an Apprentice, for you will be initiated as either an Ovate Apprentice, a Bard Apprentice, or a Druid Apprentice.
 You may, if you wish, do an Exploration in more than one branch of our Order, and receive more than one title at your Apprentice initiation.